exercism/automated-analysis/docs/interface.md

 ## Debugging

-The contents of stdout and stderr from each run will be persisted into files that can be viewed later.
+The contents of `stdout` and `stderr` from each run will be persisted into files that can be viewed later.

 You may write an `analysis.out` file that contains debugging information you want to later view.

-At a later date, we will provide an interface for you to download these files along with the submitted files and analysis.json.
+At a later date, we will provide an interface for you to download these files along with the submitted files and `analysis.json`.

 ## Comments